tclements/Spotify-Project/README.md

 # Spotify-Project
 Group project for AC 209 Data Science I

-Tia Scarpelli, Daniel Varon, Tim Clements
+Group 53: Tia Scarpelli, Daniel Varon, Tim Clements

 # Problem Statement and Motivation
 Our goal is to predict the number of followers a Spotify playlist will garner based on song-level categorical features and quantitative audio features.
 Once we have constructed our predictive model, we use it to build successful playlists based on a genre search filter.
 We write an algorithm to assemble playlists from songs of a user-specified genre, and then use our model to predict playlist success.